grandstaish/compartment/README.md

 Note that `PresenterControllerFragment` is another convenience class.
 If you need to extend ListFragment, MapFragment, or any other type of Fragment, you can use the `PresenterControllerDelegate` class and forward all of the events just like `PresenterControllerFragment` does internally.

-## Tip
+## Tips

-This library works well when combined with Dagger 2 as you can use Dagger 2 components for Step 4.
+- This library works well when combined with Dagger 2 as you can use Dagger 2 components for Step 4.
+- The components can hold more than just presenters, they could hold any object you want to survive a configuration change.
+The components can be accessed at any point by calling `getComponent` in the Fragment.

 ## Example